a-gondolkodas-orome/ai-arena-planet-war-visualizer/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `prettier --write .` to use globally installed prettier to format the code.
+Run `eslint .` and make sure there are no erros before pushing. (eslint should be globally installed).

 ## Running unit tests